activeloopai/deeplake/CONTRIBUTING.md

 ## Benchmarks
 We use [pytest-benchmark](https://pytest-benchmark.readthedocs.io/en/latest/usage.html) for our benchmark code which is a plugin for [pytest](https://docs.pytest.org/en/6.2.x/).

+### Running Benchmarks
+- To run benchmarks for memory only, use: `python -m pytest . --benchmark-only`.
+- To run ALL **fast** benchmarks, use: `python -m pytest . --local --s3 --cache-chains --benchmark-only`.
+Note: this only runs the subset of benchmarks that finish quickly.
+- To run ALL **fast AND slow** benchmarks, use: `python -m pytest . --local --s3 --full-benchmarks --benchmark-only`.
+Note: this will take a while... (also cache chains are implicitly enabled from `--full-benchmarks`.)
+- You can opt out of `--local` and `--s3` for all commands, or add `--memory-skip`.
+- Optionally, you can remove the `--benchmark-only` flag in any of these commands to run normal tests alongside the benchmarks.

 TODO: benchmarking is subject to change. will update this section once it is better defined.